The Simplified Path to Closing an Estate

 Unless prohibited by order of the court and except for estates being administered in supervised administration proceedings, a personal representative may close an estate by filing with the court no earlier than four months after the date of original appointment of a general personal representative for the estate a verified statement stating that the personal representative, or a previous personal representative has: 1.
 Determined that the time limit for presentation of creditors' claims has expired.
 2. Fully administered the estate of the decedent by making payment, settlement or other disposition of all claims that were presented, expenses of administration and estate, inheritance and other death taxes.

 Once the closing statement is filed, a one-year clock starts.
-If no court proceedings involving the personal representative are pending at the end of that year, the appointment terminates automatically.
-No additional court order is required.
+If no court proceedings involve the personal representative after that year, the role ends.
+No extra court order is needed.

 If no proceedings involving the personal representative are pending in the court one year after the closing statement is filed, the appointment of the personal representative terminates.

-A.R.S. § 14-3933(B)This is a practical tool for estates that do not involve disputes or complex creditor issues.
-It saves time, reduces legal costs, and lets families move forward without waiting for a formal court order to bring things to a close.
+A.R.S. § 14-3933(B)This is a handy tool for estates without disputes or tricky creditor issues.
+It saves time, cuts costs, and lets families move on.
+The full written account keeps things clear for everyone, even without a court hearing.